 1. No Cutting Through the Band

-No one except emergency medical personnel may cut through the band while in formation.
+Due to the potential for injury to performers or intruders, no one except emergency medical personnel may cut through the band while in formation.
 If someone attempts to cut through, a band member first asks them politely to go around, and if necessary, briefly explains the tradition.
-If the person persists, the band member uses stronger emphasis to tell them to go around.
-Only as a last resort should the band member use physical force to eject the person from the assembled band.
-Other band members may assist.
-Likewise, should a band member see another member attempting to prevent an outsider from cutting through, assistance is required.
-No one should be timid in enforcing this important tradition.
-No one may cut through the band.
+If necessary, security personnel will be alerted.
+Should a band member see another member attempting to prevent an outsider from cutting through, assistance is required.

 2. Good Luck Taps

 Before each performance, band members give good luck taps to other members of the band.
 These consist of two knocks with the knuckles on the other person’s chest over the C-paw.
 This stems from an old theater tradition.

 3. Pre-game Inspection